alexvoss/mkdocs-material-fork/docs/insiders/sponsorship-details/payment-and-billing.md

 #### Billing cycle

-- How can I set my billing to monthly or yearly?
+The [billing cycle] is an account-level setting on GitHub and is set to monthly or yearly, according to your preference.
+You can change your billing cycle in your account setting at any time.

+When selecting one of our
+sponsoring tiers, this adjustment will automatically categorize you as a monthly or yearly sponsor.

 Before you sponsor Material for MkDocs on one of our sponsoring tiers, you can change your [billing cycle] to either monthly or yearly, according to your preference.
-Your [billing cycle] is a setting at the account level on GitHub, which you can easily modify in your account settings.
-When selecting one of our sponsoring tiers, this adjustment will automatically categorize you as a monthly or yearly sponsor.

 If you find it challenging to make this change in your account, a practical workaround is to create a dedicated GitHub bot account where you set the billing